NeuroSainteAnne/FVA/README.md

 # FlairVisibilityVolume

-## Scientific Background: FVV
+## Scientific Background: FVA

-**FLAIR Visibility Volume (FVV)** is a quantitative biomarker that helps in assessing DWI-FLAIR mismatch, a key concept in acute ischemic stroke (AIS) management.
+**FLAIR Visibility Area (FVA)** is a quantitative biomarker that helps in assessing DWI-FLAIR mismatch, a key concept in acute ischemic stroke (AIS) management.
 DWI-FLAIR mismatch is used to estimate whether a stroke patient may be within the therapeutic window for treatment, especially when the exact time of stroke onset is unknown.
-FVV is derived *solely from Diffusion-Weighted Imaging (DWI)* data and serves as a surrogate for the DWI-FLAIR mismatch, offering a more objective and automated assessment.
+FVA is derived *solely from Diffusion-Weighted Imaging (DWI)* data and serves as a surrogate for the DWI-FLAIR mismatch, offering a more objective and automated assessment.

-FVV has been trained on a large, multicenter dataset (ETIS) and validated using an independent dataset (WAKE-UP trial), demonstrating high diagnostic accuracy.
-By using only DWI data, FVV aims to reduce dependency on FLAIR sequences, which are often affected by motion artifacts and may not be available in some emergency situations.
-The models in this repository are designed to predict FVV, providing an efficient and reliable tool for guiding treatment decisions in AIS patients.
+FVA has been trained on a large, multicenter dataset (ETIS) and validated using an independent dataset (WAKE-UP trial), demonstrating high diagnostic accuracy.
+By using only DWI data, FVA aims to reduce dependency on FLAIR sequences, which are often affected by motion artifacts and may not be available in some emergency situations.
+The models in this repository are designed to predict FVA, providing an efficient and reliable tool for guiding treatment decisions in AIS patients.

+## Citation

+Please cite the original article if you use the content of this repository : [Automated DWI-FLAIR mismatch assessment in stroke using DWI only](https://doi.org/10.1177/23969873251362712) (Benzakoun et al., European Stroke Journal 2025)

 ## Repository Structure